Ccatalyst/roger-roger/README.md

 # roger-roger

-A chat client based in Vue and Firebase that allows you to communicate with others
+A voice chat client based in Vue and Firebase that allows you to communicate with others in a walkie-talkie style